edonsec/hosts-editor/README.md

 ## Hosts File Editor

-Hosts editor is a standalone script for the sole purpose of managing your /etc/hosts file, it allows for multiple profiles and the toggling the active status for a given entry.
+Hosts editor is a standalone script for the sole purpose of managing your /etc/hosts file, it allows for multiple profiles and the toggling of the active status for a given entry.

 ### Installation